Feltham: Leisure

 Springwest Academy (formerly Feltham Comprehensive School) and Rivers Academy West London (known as Longford School until 2011) both have excellent sports facilities.
 These supplement the Hanworth Air Park Leisure Centre and Library, operated by Fusion Leisure on behalf of Hounslow Council.
 Leisure West (a privately developed and managed complex of entertainment and dining facilities including a multiplex cinema, tenpin bowling alley, bingo club and restaurants) opened on the former industrial sites around Browell's Lane in the mid-1990s.

 Feltham has a Non-League football club Bedfont & Feltham F.C. who play at the Orchard in East Bedfont.
+Bedfont Recreation Ground hosts Brentford Women.

 Demography

 The 2011 ethnic groups in Feltham with a total population of 63,368 were: